virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ### popupselector
 (*popup-selector* is an alias)

-Opens a pop-up window via the POST request to any external service.
+The field for opening a pop-up window via the POST request to any external service.
 It provides the possibility to pass additional parameters.

 <center>![popupselector](/img/popupselector.jpg)</center>